A good company intranet design is vital for driving user engagement and adoption among your employees.

 (Intranet design example.
 Source: claromentis.com)

-Make it mobile optimised
+Make it optimised for mobile devices

-You might want a native intranet app if you have a large on-the-ground workforce – but a mobile-responsive intranet site can work very well too.
+You might want a native intranet mobile app if you have a large on-the-ground workforce – but a mobile-responsive intranet site can work very well too.
 Ask potential providers what they offer.

-2. Good design saves time
+2. Good company intranet design saves time

 For your employees to engage with your intranet – and for your intranet to increase efficiency – it should be faster to complete HR tasks using the intranet than through traditional means.